Education Research Current About VU Amsterdam NL

 Course description

-In this course you will examine different approaches to coping with climate change.
-From international agreements to market-based solutions and private activities.
-Theory is combined with practice through lectures, discussions, games and excursions to provide concrete examples of how the issue is being addressed at various levels and by various actors.
-Along the way we will also invite you to discuss climate change with scientists, policymakers and lobbyists.
+Theory is mixed with practice throughout a set of interactive lectures, where discussions, games and excursions are used to provide concrete examples of how the issue is being addressed at various levels and by various actors.
+Along the way we invite you to question scientists, policymakers and lobbyists.

 Continue reading below for more information.